Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

   <source src="{{ url_for('static', filename='video/cl-livecoding/boids-6-third-rule.mp4') }}" type="video/mp4">
 </video>

-Since it's not very bird-like to fly around in a vortex of death, we could also give the boids a purpose by making them follow the mouse position, with the following changes.
+Since it's not very bird-like to fly around in a vortex of death, we could also give the boids a purpose by making them follow the mouse position.
+The result of these changes can be seen at the top of the post.

     :::lisp hl_lines="8 11 13 14 29"
     (defsketch boids